 A sole divorce is not available in NB; a joint divorce is not available in MB or YK; a Joint Application in Alberta may require both spouses to attend the court house together.
-We do not provide any documents for use in Quebec, or the Judicial District of Saint John, New Brunswick which includes Charlotte County, Saint John County and Kings County.
+We do not provide any documents for use in Quebec, or the Judicial Districts of Saint John, or Moncton, New Brunswick which includes Charlotte County, Saint John County, Kings County, Albert County, Westmorland County and Kent County.

 slower but less cooperation is needed from your spouse